suffolklibraries/lgc/content/collections/events/wild-walls-21-09.md

   [https://wildwallsfestival.com/](https://wildwallsfestival.com/)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1725283677
+updated_at: 1725283927
 duplicated_from: e9173899-6708-40a1-bf2e-b36b4f5e8d98
-attendance_information: '- For people aged 15 and over'
 booking_link: 'https://wildwallsfestival.com/whats-on/'
 ---
-Free film screenings as part of the Wild Walls Festival Programme.
+Free guided walk exploring the street art of Ipswich with the opportunity to have a go at stencilling.